Skip to main content

 Engagement Time Frame

-What time frame you select will depend on your application.
-For some applications, daily engagement is the most important measurement.
+What time frame you select will depend on your product.
+Some may prioritize daily engagement as the most important measurement.
 For others it's weekly and for others it's monthly.
 This is completely up to you.

 Score Filtering